BagelHole/OpenCorpo/README.md

 This is a chatbot and a self-configuring business OS with security and auditing.

+## Early Beta Warning

+OpenCorpo is in **very early beta**.

+What this means right now:

+- breaking changes are expected
+- schemas, APIs, and config formats can change without notice
+- features may be incomplete or unstable
+- documentation may lag behind the latest code
+- data migrations may be imperfect between versions

+If you use OpenCorpo today, treat it as an experimental system and avoid relying on it for production-critical workflows.

+## Open Source Project Notes

+OpenCorpo is open source and community contributions are welcome.

+- use Issues for bugs, regressions, and feature proposals
+- use PRs for focused changes with clear scope
+- prefer small, reviewable patches over large refactors
+- expect maintainers to prioritize safety, auditability, and local-first behavior over feature speed

 ## Core vision

 Let the AI work on the system without making the system dangerous.